Federal and provincial governments invest in Ferry Building restoration project

 The federal and provincial governments are investing in restoring the 107-year-old Ferry Building, a cherished landmark that now operates as a public art gallery near the waterfront in Ambleside.

-The restoration, which is scheduled to begin this fall and be completed in spring 2022, will include the relocation of the building slightly to the east of its current location, to higher ground, in order to protect it from rising flood levels due to impacts of climate change.
+The restoration, which is scheduled to be completed in spring 2022, will include raising the building in its current location in order to protect it from rising flood levels due to impacts of climate change.
 Seismic and envelope upgrades, constructing washrooms, and installing a ramp to make the building more accessible are also part of the project.

 The project is co-funded by the District and the federal and provincial governments.
 The Government of Canada is investing $1,010,360 through the Investing in Canada Infrastructure Program’s Community, Culture, and Recreation Infrastructure Stream (CCRIS), and the Government of British Columbia is contributing $841,882.